zikri124/calculator-tdd/README.md

 - [Gradle](https://gradle.org/install)

 ## Build
-Run this sccript in your terminal to build the app
+Run this script in your terminal to build the app
 ```bash
 gradlew build
 ```

 ## Test
-Run this sccript in your terminal to run the test
+Run this script in your terminal to run the test
 ```bash
 gradlew test
 ```

 ## Run
-Run this sccript in your terminal to run the app
+Run this script in your terminal to run the app
 ```bash
 gradlew run
 ```